lbl-srg/obc/specification/source/draftTaggingConcept.rst

 #.
 Make use of the Brick ontology [see references]
 #.
 Enable extensions and future connectivity

+**Check if satisfied**

+[mg - skip this for the first read]

-Quote From the Requirements - check if satisfied
+From the Requirements -

 7. When the control sequences are coupled to plant models, the controls design tool shall allow users to tag the thermofluid dependencies between different pieces of equipment in the object model.
 [For example, for any VAV box, the user can define which AHU provides the airflow, which boiler (or system) provides the hot water for heating, etc.]

 10. The controls design tool shall prompt the user to provide necessary information when instantiating objects.
 For example, the object representing an air handler should include fan, filter, and optional coil and damper elements (each of which is itself an object).
 When setting up an AHU instance, the user should be prompted to define which of these objects exist.

+From Software Architecture - check if satisfied

+The Controls Design Tool will use a CDL Parser that parses the CDL library and CDL-compliant specifications.
+The Sequence Generator will guide the user through a series of questions about the plant and control, and then generates a Control Model that contains the open-loop control sequence.
+Using the HVAC System Editor, the user will then connect it to a plant model (which consist of the HVAC and building model with exposed control inputs and sensor outputs).
+This connection will allow testing and modification of the Control Model as needed.
+Hence, using the HVAC System Editor, the user can manipulate the sequence to adapt it to the actual project.

+See CDL under 4, 5, 6, 7

-[Amy's list should be covered with this example]
+[mg Amy's list should be covered with this proposed implementation.]

 Types of tags
 ----------------